chipsalliance/chisel/docs/src/main/tut/chisel3/memories.md

 where `amp` is used to scale the fixpoint values stored in the ROM.

-## Mem
+## Memories

 Memories are given special treatment in Chisel since hardware implementations of memory vary greatly.
 For example, FPGA memories are instantiated quite differently from ASIC memories.
 Chisel defines a memory abstraction that can map to either simple Verilog behavioural descriptions or to instances of memory modules that are available from external memory generators provided by foundry or IP vendors.

+Chisel has a construct called `SyncReadMem` for **sequential/synchronous-read, sequential/synchronous-write** memories.
+These `SyncReadMem`s will likely be synthesized to technology SRAMs (as opposed to register banks).

 Chisel supports random-access memories via the `Mem` construct.
 Writes to `Mem`s are **combinational/asynchronous-read, sequential/synchronous-write**.
 These `Mem`s will likely be synthesized to register banks, since most SRAMs in modern technologies (FPGA, ASIC) tend to no longer support combinational (asynchronous) reads.

-Chisel also has a construct called `SyncReadMem` for **sequential/synchronous-read, sequential/synchronous-write** memories.
-These `SyncReadMem`s will likely be synthesized to technology SRAMs (as opposed to register banks).
+Chisel can also infer other features such as single ports and masks.

+### `SyncReadMem`: sequential/synchronous-read, sequential/synchronous-write

-Ports into Mems are created by applying a `UInt` index.
+Ports into `SyncReadMem`s are created by applying a `UInt` index.
 A 1024-entry register file with one write port and one sequential/synchronous read port might be expressed as follows:

 ```scala
 val width:Int = 32